Battle of Dogger Bank (1915)

-The German squadron returned to harbour with some ships in need of extensive repairs.
-Lion made it back to port but was out of action for several months.
+The German squadron returned to harbour with several ships in need of extensive repairs.
+Lion made it back to port but was out of action for months.
 The British had lost no ships and suffered few casualties; the Germans had lost Blücher and most of her crew.
-After the British victory, both navies replaced officers who were thought to have shown poor judgement and made changes to equipment and procedures because of failings observed during the battle.
+After the battle, both sides replaced officers who were thought to have shown poor judgement and made changes to equipment and procedures according to the experience gained from the battle.

 Background

 Room 40

 Before 1914, international communication was conducted via undersea cables laid along shipping lanes, most of which were under British control.
 Hours after the British ultimatum to Germany in August 1914, they cut the German cables.
 German messages could be passed only by wireless, using cyphers to disguise their content.
 The Signalbuch der Kaiserlichen Marine (SKM) was captured from the German light cruiser after she ran aground in the Baltic Sea on 26 August 1914.
-The German-Australian steamer Hobart was seized near Melbourne, Australia on 11 August and the Handelsverkehrsbuch (HVB) codebook, used by the German navy to communicate with merchant ships and within the High Seas Fleet, was captured.
+The German–Australian steamer Hobart was seized near Melbourne, Australia, on 11 August, and the Handelsverkehrsbuch (HVB) codebook, used by the German navy to communicate with merchant ships and within the High Seas Fleet, was captured.
 A copy of the book was sent to England by the fastest steamer, arriving at the end of October.
-During the Battle off Texel (17 October), the commander of the German destroyer threw overboard his secret papers in a lead lined chest as the ship sank but on 30 November, a British trawler dragged up the chest.
+During the Battle off Texel (17 October), the commander of the German destroyer threw overboard his secret papers in a lead-lined chest as the ship sank; but on 30 November, a British trawler dragged up the chest.
 Room 40 gained a copy of the Verkehrsbuch (VB) codebook, normally used by Flag officers of the Kaiserliche Marine.

 The Director of the Intelligence Division of the Admiralty War Staff, Rear-Admiral Henry Oliver, established a code breaking organisation to decipher German signals, using cryptographers from academic backgrounds and making use of the windfalls taken from the German ships.
 At first, the inexperience of the cryptanalysts in naval matters led to errors in the understanding of the material.
 This lack of naval experience caused Oliver to make personal decisions about the information to be passed to other departments, many of which, particularly the Operations Division, had reservations about the value of Room 40.
 The transfer of an experienced naval officer, Commander H. W. W. Hope, remedied most of the deficiencies of the civilians' understanding.
-When Oliver later became Chief of the Admiralty War Staff he continued to treat Room 40 as a fiefdom and a source for the informal group of officers around the First Lord of the Admiralty, Winston Churchill, which received decoded messages but had insufficient authority to use them to best advantage.
+When Oliver later became Chief of the Admiralty War Staff he continued to treat Room 40 as a fiefdom and a source for the informal group of officers around the First Lord of the Admiralty, Winston Churchill, that received decoded messages but had insufficient authority to use them to best advantage.